SathyaBhat/sathyasays.com/content/posts/2010-01-05-archlinux-install-setup-guide-part-1-the-actual-install.md

 ![uploadjy.jpg][18]

-We&#8217;ll create another partition &#8211; and allocate all remaining space to it
+We'll create another partition &#8211; and allocate all remaining space to it

 ![uploadu.jpg][19]